-Last month, The Oregonian reported that the City of Portland has already recorded 12 traffic fatalities in 2016.
-This is an increase of approximately 40% from the same period last year.
+The Oregonian reported that the City of Portland has recorded 12 traffic fatalities in the first half of 2016.
+This is an increase of approximately 40% from the same period the previous year.
 Five of those killed were pedestrians, and one was riding a bicycle.

 Furthermore, if someone is hit while walking or riding a bicycle, the insurance benefits available to them may be different from those who are hit while driving or riding in an automobile.
 People who have been injured by a vehicle while walking or riding a bike should learn about their rights as soon as possible.
 Corbridge Law Offices has helped numerous clients in this situation, and our attorneys are available to answer any questions you might have regarding a pedestrian or bicycle collision.